confetti-framework/docs/logging.md

-`MinLevel` | The minimum "level" a message must be in order to be logged | EMERG `MaxFiles` | Automatically clean up old logs when overwriting x number of logs | 0 (off) `Facility` | Specify the type of program that is logging the message | 8 (USER) `Type` | Type/MSGID should identify the type of message and is intended for filtering |
+`MinLevel` | The minimum "level" a message must be in order to be logged | EMERG `MaxFiles` | Automatically clean up old logs when overwriting x number of logs | 0 (off) `Facility` | Specify the type of program that is logging the message | 8 (USER) `Type` | Type/MSGID should identify the type of the message and is intended for filtering |
 `Writer` | Define your own writer here |

 #### Configuring The Slack Channel